-The Best Romantic Getaways from Dallas, Texas: 10 Weekend Trip Ideas Under 5 Hours from DFW
+The 10 Best Romantic Getaways from Dallas, Texas (Under 5 Hours Away)

-It’s easy to get caught up in the day to day routine and forget to make time for romantic gestures.
+It’s so easy to get caught up in the day to day routine and forget to make time for romantic gestures.
 A weekend escape is the perfect escape from the daily grind and a great way to reconnect with your significant other.
+And you don't have go far or spend a lot of money to have a great trip.
+Most of these ideas are small towns and state parks, making them inexpensive weekend getaways near Dallas.

 If you are looking for a romantic escape from the Dallas-Fort Worth area, let this list serve as a guide for the best places to stay and the best adventures to have once you arrive.
 All destinations are within a five hour drive of Dallas, Texas.